algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 This project aims to improve the FABGen[^fabgen] tool by adding the Rust bindings[^binding].
 In simple words, it will be a translation of your code to another language.

-This project is due on the 17th of February, 2023.
+This project started on the 3rd of January, 2023 and is due on the 17th of February, 2023.

 ## Context